bwilliams117/GraVal/README.md

 ## Known Limitations

-- The Granule Validator is metadata-only — no science files are downloaded.
 - The day/night check returns WARN at extreme polar latitudes where sun-position calculation is unreliable.
 - Collections where `SpatialExtent` is legitimately absent produce WARN on spatial and day/night checks.
 - CMR rate limiting (~10 req/s) means larger sample sizes take proportionally longer to complete.